-Experience the sensation of true flight on this horizontal zip line near Rome!
-This wild ride is the ultimate adventure for daredevils and thrill seekers looking to get their dose of adrenaline.
+Experience the sensation of flying on this horizontal zip line near Rome!
+This wild ride is the ultimate adventure for thrill-seekers looking to get adrenaline.

 Made for the brave, forget everything you know about zip lining and travel to the quiet, medieval village of Rocca Massima for a velocity course that has a max speed of 160km/h!

 This is a space-age experience named after the world's fastest animal, the Peregrine Falcon, for good reason.
 Get ready for 2km of pure speed as you zoom down the longest and fastest zipline in the world!